Practice

 • Struggling with emotional regulation or becoming easily overwhelmed

-• Finding it hard to express feelings or communicate their needs
+• Finding it hard to express feelings or communicate needs

 • Experiencing challenges with friendships or relationships